News & Insights

 For cross-border agencies operating inland or overseeing free-trade zones, smart containers can verify cargo crossing and help prevent tampering, facilitating coordinated border management and seamless crossings without physical checks.
 This system supports automatic customs declarations and related duties or relief claims as containers enter or leave a territory, streamlining the clearance process for all trade stakeholders.

-9. Port Authorities
+9. Port authorities

 Port authorities are tasked with ensuring the port's infrastructure, such as roads, bridges, rail tracks, and terminals, is adequately maintained and optimised for future use.
-Effective planning requires detailed, reliable data on infrastructure usage, such as the volume of containers on specific roads or rail tracks.
+Effective planning requires detailed, reliable data on infrastructure usage, such as the volume of shipping containers on specific roads or rail tracks.
 Smart containers can offer a solution by providing real-time, accurate data that can support decisions on infrastructure investment and improvements.

 Additionally, the insights gained from smart container data can help manage traffic flow within the port, reducing congestion and contributing to lower carbon emissions, thereby making the port environment more eco-friendly.
 Moreover, smart containers can supply port authorities with comprehensive statistics on container volumes, aiding in communication with government bodies and facilitating comparisons with other ports, overcoming the current challenge of piecing together data from multiple sources.

-10. Banks and Insurance Institutions
+10. Banks and insurance institutions

 Banks and insurance institutions, integral to the logistics and supply chain processes, stand to benefit significantly from the data provided by smart containers.
 This data enhances decision-making, offers increased transparency throughout the cargo voyage, and supports comprehensive risk analyses.
 For banks, real-time tracking and geospatial information facilitate timely document issuance, compliance verification, faster payment processing, and improved control over operational costs.
 This is particularly valuable in international trade, where the ability to monitor cargo positions can expedite payment releases and streamline the supply chain.